 - How do I Clean my Equipment?

-What Boxing Equipment is Essential for Beginners?
+What Boxing Equipment Is Essential For Beginners?

-If you're just starting out on your boxing journey, there are several pieces of equipment that are non-negotiable.
+There are many gloves, pads, bags and boxing accessories available.
+But if you’re just starting out on your boxing journey, there are several pieces of equipment that are non-negotiable.
 These include:

-The most important piece of boxing equipment, your boxing gloves will protect your hands when you repeatedly beat a heavy bag.
+The most important piece of boxing equipment, your boxing gloves, will protect your hands when you repeatedly beat a heavy bag.
 They should be lightweight, comfortable, durable and a good fit for your hands.

 Hand wraps further protect the tiny bones in your hands from injury.
 When wrapped correctly, they will protect your knuckles and wrists from spraining when you throw repeated heavy punches.
 Hand wraps will also extend the life of your boxing gloves, as they help to absorb any sweat.